wp-plugins/microblog-poster/readme.txt

     6. Now you can copy your Token Key and Token Secret.
-    Coupled with the App Key and App Secret you've got previously you can configure your Plurk account in the Social accounts section.
+    Coupled with the App Key and App Secret you've got previously you can configure your Plurk Account in the Social Accounts Section.

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")